mikepb/go-swim/docs/data-structures.md

     Messages []interface{}
 }

-type MarshalledMessage struct {
-    Message interface{}
-    Data    []byte
-    Size    int
-}

 type Transport interface {
-    Marshal(message []interface{}) (MarshalledMessage, error)
     MaxPacketSize() int
     Outbox() chan-> OutgoingPacket
     Inbox() <-chan IncomingPacket
 }
 ```

 `Transport` is responsible for sending messages to other nodes and maintaining an inbox of messages received from other nodes.
 This object is meant to separate the transport and control panes (https://github.com/hashicorp/memberlist/issues/21) and to ease the implementation of an in-process network simulator.
 The recognized message structures are described in the next section.
 Unrecognized messages are passed to the delegate, or the program will panic if no delegate is configured.

-The `Marshal()` and `MaxPacketSize()` methods are used to limit the size of transmitted packets, especially useful when attaching broadcast messages.
-The purpose of the `MarshalledMessage` structure is to cache marshalling operations on messages used to calculate the message size for limiting the size of transmitted packets.
-It is an optimization; the representation sent to other nodes is identical to the original message.
+Transport implementations are expected to recognize messages wrapped in a `CodedMessage` and unwrap them as necessary.

+The `MaxPacketSize()` method is used as a hint to limit the size of outgoing packets.
+Actual packets placed in the outbox may be larger.

+When writing a compatibility layer with existing [memberlist][] clients, transport implementations should wrap packets in an envelope understandable by the target clients.

 ## `Message` for describing network messages